asinghal/asinghal.github.io/about.md

 permalink: /about/
 ---

-Aishwarya is an architect working with McKinsey & Company and is based out of Delhi in India.
-He has over a decade of experience in software programming and building web based solutions.
-Over the years, he has advised many clients in various industries and is truly polyglot.
+Aishwarya is an experienced technology leader with a proven track record of delivering results, and a trusted advisor to boards and CXOs.
+He is based out of Berlin in Germany.

+He has decades of experience in software engineering and building teams and organizations.
+Over the years, he has advised many senior clients in various industries on topics such as digitization, agile software engineering and IT-organizations.

-His technology skills include Java, C# .Net, Node.JS, Ruby on Rails, Scala, and has a recent interest in Angular JS.
+His technology skills include Java, C# .Net, Node.JS, Ruby on Rails, Scala, and has an active interest in DevOps.

 He is the creator of [Factile](http://www.factile.net) and [SlateIDE](https://github.com/asinghal/SlateIDE).